 It is also used to help Metigy comply with other services it interacts with such as Facebook, Google and Twitter as examples.

-Metigy collects information about access such as clicks and views for content and activations created through the system.
+Metigy collects information about access and usage, such as clicks and views for content and activations created through the system.
 That information includes but is not limited to: time and date, ip address, browser, referring page.

 This information is used to improve services by better understanding how users are engaging with Metigy.